Philippine Trademarks: Benefits, Rights, Registration and Maintenance

 Taglines are slogans or catchphrases that are used by enterprises to promote their product.

-The tagline of BDO “We Find Ways” is a good example as it is simple and catchy enough that is easily remembered.
+The tagline of BDO “We Find Ways” is a good example as it is simple and catchy enough to be easily remembered.

 The last example of a mark that can be the subject of a trademark is the 3D figure or design.